Days Of The Week In Spainish

 Q: Are there any abbreviations for the days of the week in Spanish?

 A: While there aren't officially recognized abbreviations, some people might use shortened versions, particularly in informal writing or texting.
-However, it’s best to stick to the full names until your Spanish is more advanced.
+Still, it’s best to stick to the full names until your Spanish is more advanced.

 Conclusion